yewstack/yew/CONTRIBUTING.md

 First, ensure that `wasm-pack` is installed.
 [Instructions](https://rustwasm.github.io/wasm-pack/installer/)

-`wasm-pack` automatically takes care of installing the correct `wasm-bindgen` version and downloading a webdriver for the browser.
+`wasm-pack` automatically takes care of installing the correct `wasm-bindgen` version and downloading a WebDriver for the browser.

 The following command is all you need to run the tests: